HernandoMV/CellProfiler_AnalysisPipelines/ReadMe.md

 4. Modify the project to work with your images, and change the two output saving paths.
 5. Run it.
 It should produce a .csv file with the statistics, and an overlay image summarizing the results.
 6. Run jupyter notebook ==== in RNAscope-CellProfiler in github.

+# For Rabies-cFos quantification
+This pipeline aims to quantify the relative (to the full image) c-Fos staining in each cell infected with rabies.
+## step 1
+Take confocal images (current specifications below) of your rabies channel and your c-Fos channel.
+Resolution:  0.9240 pixels per micron
+Pixel size: 1.0823x1.0823 micron^2
+Objective used in SP8: 10x AIR
+Bits per pixel: 8 (grayscale LUT)
+## step 2
+Crop your images (pair always the two channels) to the region of interest and save the channels separately using this format:
+MouseID_StarterCells_cFosCondition_SliceNumber_SideoftheBrain_channel.tif (channel being 'cFos' or 'rabies').
+Save them in a specific folder
+## step 3
+Run IlastikProjects/RabiesContentQuantification.ilp and load your ...rabies images.
+Check that it classifies it correctly and retrain if needed.
+Save the outputs following these guidelines: https://github.com/CellProfiler/CellProfiler/wiki/How-to-use-Pixel-Classification-in-CellProfiler